-Not too long ago, I had the pleasure of working with Carolyn Colleen, author of F.I.E.R.C.E.: Transform your life in the face of adversity, 5 minutes at a time! which helps which is designed to help readers utilize their resources and willpower to design and live the life of their dreams.
+Not too long ago, I had the pleasure of working with Carolyn Colleen, author of F.I.E.R.C.E.: Transform your life in the face of adversity, 5 minutes at a time! which is designed to help readers utilize their resources and willpower to design and live the life of their dreams.

 Please tell our readers about your book in a few sentences:

 FIERCE, a system from moving out of fear into focus Carolyn teaches her readers 6 simple steps you can do in less than 5 minutes to you move from fear into focus to ultimately reclaim your life, so you can experience more of what you want and less of what you don’t.

 What kind of research do you do, and how long do you spend researching before beginning a book?

 I do research before, during and after writing each chapter.
 The majority of my research is completed after the major portions of the book are complete.
 I add research to add value for the reader.
 I think on what I might find helpful but more importantly resources that would help my avatar (audience) My research is a mix pot.
 As a PhD, I enjoy research, therefore I use many kinds i.e. interviews, peer reviewed articles, books, studies, to name a few.